novuhq/novu/CONTRIBUTING.md

 # Contributing to Novu

-Thank you for showing an interest in contributing to Novu!
+Thank you for showing your interest in contributing to Novu!
 All kinds of contributions are valuable to us.
-In this guide, we will cover how you can quickly onboard and make your first contribution.
+In this guide, we will cover how you can quickly join and make your first contribution.

 ## Submitting an issue

 Before submitting a new issue, please search the existing [issues](https://github.com/novuhq/novu/issues).
-Maybe an issue already exists and might inform you of workarounds.
+Maybe an issue already exists and might inform you of alternatives.
 Otherwise, you can give new information.

 While we want to fix all the [issues](https://github.com/novuhq/novu/issues), before fixing a bug we need to be able to reproduce and confirm it.
 Please provide us with a minimal reproduction scenario using a repository or [Gist](https://gist.github.com/).
 Having a live, reproducible scenario gives us the information without asking questions back & forth with additional questions like: